KarolS/millfork/docs/api/custom-platform.md

 * `extension` – target file extension, with or without the dot

 * `bbc_inf` – should the `.inf` file with file metadata for BBC Micro be created

+* `gb_checksum` – should the main output file be patched with Game Boy-compatible checksums